-A flow template can be created by a user with the Flow Template Admin permission and involves adding action, approval, logic, and system steps, represented by rectangles, to a canvas in order to diagram the actions that must be taken in the individual stages in a procedure or the actions for a single-stage process.
+A flow template involves adding action, approval, logic, and system steps, represented by rectangles, to a canvas in order to diagram the actions that must be taken in the individual stages in a procedure or the actions for a single-stage process.
 The canvas is similar to a flowchart in that steps are connected to one another with a directional arrow to indicate the progression of the flow.
 An approval step differs from other flow steps since it must be connected to two other steps to reflect alternate paths depending on whether it is approved or declined.

 Restrictions and configurations can be applied to individual steps in a flow to ensure the steps are applied only to the intended Contract, Company, or Project Profiles.
 Alternatively, a filter can be applied to the entire flow if the same restrictions apply to all the steps in the flow.
 By default, most steps used in a flow are assigned to any user, which means any program user with access to the Contract, Company, or Project Profile can complete the step.
 However, the assignee for a flow step can be changed to one or more specific users, or a user who holds one or more functions or responsibilities.

-Once a flow template is published, it becomes active and automatically runs whenever a user adds a new Contract, Company, or Project Profile that matches the conditions defined by a restriction, configuration, and/or filter specified in the template.
-A flow is prominently displayed at the top of the Profile screen as a color-coded list of tasks, icons, and buttons, prompting users to complete the current active step.
+A user must have the Flow Template Admin permission to create and publish a flow template.
+A template must be published for it to automatically run whenever a user adds a new Contract, Company, or Project Profile that matches the conditions defined in the template.
+A flow is prominently displayed at the top of the Profile screen as a color-coded list of steps, stages, and buttons, prompting users to complete the current active step.
 Users with the Flow Admin permission can run a flow template on an existing Profile.

-Every time a change is made to an active flow template, and the template is either saved or republished, Novatus stores the changes as the next version of the flow.
+Every time a change is made to an active flow template, and the template is either saved or republished, Conga Contracts (formerly Novatus) stores the changes as the next version of the flow.
 At any time, you can load a previous version of the flow template to make it the current active version of the template.

 Contract flow templates can be used to guide users in performing the tasks related to contract creation, negotiation, maintenance, renewal, and archival.
 For example: